 From Nose to Tail is designed for independent use by formal and informal educators.
 The curriculum is age-appropriate, engaging and flexiblethe five lessons may be spaced over a period of days or weeks.
 Importantly, From Nose to Tail advances both humane and academic learning objectives, so it can be readily incorporated into general classroom instruction.
 Topics include: Dogs’ basic physical, social and emotional needs, our responsibility for providing humane care for dogs as dependent beings and dog safety/bite prevention.

-Teachers, administrators and humane educators may apply for complimentary Educator Toolkits (bound lessons with books).
-From Nose to Tail is also available as a free download:
+From Nose to Tail is available as a free download:

 For further information about the program, please contact us.